apify/apify-docs-v2/sources/platform/integrations/webhooks/index.md

 # Webhooks

+**Learn how to integrate multiple Apify actors or external systems with your actor or task run.
+Send alerts when your actor run succeeds or fails.**

+---

 Webhooks allow you to configure the Apify platform to perform an action when a certain system event occurs.
 For example, you can use them to start another actor when the current run finishes or fails.

 You can find webhooks under the **Integrations** tab on an actor's page in [Apify Console](https://console.apify.com/actors).